Wood burning stoves: what you need to know

 When cleaning out the stove, it’s worth keeping an eye out for any cracks, distortions, breaks in the seals, holes or rust.
 These can all affect the stove’s performance and safety.

-Depending on how long you’ve had the stove, getting the affected part repaired or replaced if there are any problems may be covered in the manufacturer’s warranty.
-For more information on stove warranties, see our guide to installing a stove.
+Depending on how long you’ve had the stove, getting the affected part repaired or replaced if there are any problems may be covered in the manufacturer’s warranty (see more information below).
+For more information on warranties for stove installation, see our guide to installing a stove.

-We recommend getting a carbon monoxide detector to sit in the room where the stove will be - it's a legal requirement with stoves installed after 2010 and for stoves in rented properties.
-This must be placed on the ceiling at least 30cm away from any wall or, if it is located on a wall, as high up as possible (above any doors and windows) but not within 15cm of the ceiling.
-It must also be located between 1m and 3m horizontally from the stove.
+This must be placed on the ceiling at least 30cm away from any wall or, if it's located on a wall, as high up as possible (above any doors and windows) but not within 15cm of the ceiling.
+It must also be located between 1 and 3 metres horizontally from the stove.